Stephen P. Morse

-Stephen Paul Morse (born May 1940) is the architect of the Intel 8086 chip and is the originator of the "One Step" search page tools used by genealogists.
+Stephen Paul Morse (born May 1940) is an American electrical engineer.
+He is the architect of the Intel 8086 chip and is the originator of the "One Step" search page tools used by genealogists.

 Early life

 Morse was born in Brooklyn, New York.
 He has degrees in electrical engineering from the City College of New York, the Polytechnic Institute of Brooklyn and New York University.

 Career

 Intel 8086

 Morse worked for Bell Laboratories, IBM's Watson Research Center, Intel, and General Electric Corporate Research and Development.
 He was a principal architect of Intel 8086 microprocessor chip, designed by Intel between early 1976 and June 8, 1978.

 He is quoted as saying:"While I'd like to think that the PC wouldn't exist today if I hadn't designed the 8086, the reality is that it would be based on some other processor family.
 The instruction set would be radically different, but there would still be a PC.
 I was just fortunate enough to be at the right place at the right time."